University Health Truman Medical Center

-Truman Medical Center is the primary training site for the Emergency Medicine Residency.
+University Health Truman Medical Centeris the primary training site for the UMKC Emergency Medicine Residency.
 The Department of Emergency Medicine has held full departmental status since 1972 and is solely responsible for the operation of the Emergency Department.
-In addition to Emergency Medicine and Trauma Services, Truman is known for its Asthma and Women’s Health Centers of Excellence.
-Other areas of strength include Diabetes Care, Ophthalmology, High-Risk Obstetrics, and Bariatrics.
+In addition to Emergency Medicine and Trauma Services, University Health Truman Medical Center is known for its Asthma and Women’s Health Centers of Excellence.
+Other areas of strength include Diabetes Care, Oral-maxillofacial surgery, Ophthalmology, and High-Risk Obstetrics.

 In 2005, the emergency department completed a major renovation and expansion.
 The department now has 48 beds divided into several areas.
-There is a 30 bed acute care area used for patients with significant acute medical or surgical problems.
-A seven bed special needs area is designated for patients who are intoxicated or have psychiatric problems.
+There are 31 acute care rooms used for patients with significant medical or surgical problems.
+A seven-bed special needs area is designated for patients who have substance use or mental health issues.
 Seven beds are currently used for urgent care.
-The major resuscitation area has three large major case rooms that are utilized for major trauma and medical resuscitations.
+The resuscitation area has three large major case rooms that are utilized for trauma and medical resuscitations.
 All areas are flexible in the types of patients they can care for and all have cardiac monitoring capabilities with central monitors.
-A family consultation room, a radiology area with fully digital radiographic imaging and display and including a 128 slice CT scanner, and three point of care testing laboratory facilities are also located within the ED, in addition to offices for social services staff and consultant physicians.
+A family consultation room, a radiology area with fully digital radiographic imaging and display, including a 128-slice CT scanner, and three point of care testing laboratory facilities are also located within the ED, in addition to office space for social services staff and consultant physicians.
 The Department has fully integrated electronic medical records including computerized physician order entry (CPOE.)

 Children’s Mercy Hospital